H4ndm1x3r/CoH-Pop-Menus/README.md

 2) Navigate to your City of Heroes installation folder.

-3) Extract or drag the contents of the downloaded zip-file into your City of Heroes installation folder
+3) Extract or drag the contents of the downloaded zip-file into your City of Heroes installation folder.

 4) Verify that the files have been correctly installed by locating your Menus folder `data -> Texts -> English -> Menus`
 <br>